Add-to-calendar links

 The lines between BEGIN: VEVENT and END: VEVENT contain your event data.
 ICS has a lot of features, but the most useful ones for our scenario are:

-You could make an ICS file and point a link at it, but they're small enough you can write them into a data URL:
+You could make an ICS file server-side and point a link at it, but they're small enough to fit into a data URL:

 <a